JamesSkemp/words/content/post/how to ensure that performance counters continue after a restart.md

 +++
-title = "How to ensure that performance counters continue after a restart" summary = "A possible way to have performance counters restart automatically after your box restarts.
+title = "How to ensure that performance counters continue after a restart" description = "A possible way to have performance counters restart automatically after your box restarts.
 Also, an example LogParser query to analyze those logs." draft = false comments = true date = "2007-09-19T21:00:00-05:00"